Ongoing Battle

 January 2027: Full implementation required

-A model for other cities: See our full Local Law 46 case study for details on how this victory was achieved.
+See our full Local Law 46 case study for details on how this victory was achieved β€” and why it's now a model for other cities.

-The Impact on New York Journalism
+Impact on New York journalism

-Accountability Gap
+Accountability gap

-Other New York Agencies
+Other New York agencies

-Encrypted or Encrypting
+Encrypted or encrypting

-• NYPD — Full encryption implementation underway
+• NYPD β€” Full encryption implementation underway

-• Nassau County PD — Encrypted
+• Nassau County PD β€” Encrypted

-• Suffolk County PD — Partially encrypted
+• Suffolk County PD β€” Partially encrypted

-• Westchester County — Mixed encryption status
+• Westchester County β€” Mixed encryption status

-• NY State Police — Selective encryption
+• NY State Police β€” Selective encryption

-Still Open
+Still open

 • Many upstate departments remain unencrypted